rob10campbell/PRoPS-colloids_setup/05-Log-Analysis-with-R.md

 <br>
 ## Creating a New R Script

-Go to the "File" menu on the MacOS Menu Bar, and select "New File," "R Script"
+Go to the "File" menu on the MacOS Menu Bar, and select "New File," "R Script."

+This guide will walk you through how to write an R script for analyzing `.log` files from HOOMD-blue simulations.
+The completed [sample-r-analysis.R](/sample-r-analysis.R) script is also available as part of this repository.
 <br>
 <br>
 ## Loading and Checking Data